 The South African government report is available at

-We will share more information with you about how to go about working on this important and critical intervention that PHM-SA is driving – an opportunity to hold government accountable for the delivery of the Right to Health.
+This is an important and critical intervention that PHM-SA is driving – an opportunity to hold government accountable for the delivery of the Right to Health.
 The PHM-SA working group will engage with other CSOs taking this very important process forward – and we invite you to participate.

 To join the ICESCR working group, please contact Anneleen de Keukelaere at email@example.com.